Krita + Printer Color Management = Official GSoC’12 Project!

 You’re welcome!

 And thank you so much for your words of encouragement, Silvio.
-Will definitely be working hard this summer.
+Will definitely be working hard this summer. π

-I am a designer and illustrator really willing to use open source software in my print workflows.
+This is absolutely great! π Krita (in my case windows port) has just gained a lot of interest due to your project.
+I wish you much luck, fun and learning during this great project. π I am a designer and illustrator really willing to use open source software in my print workflows.
 (I know, windows is not open source.
-But one step at a time
+But one step at a time π )

-And of course, thank you very much.
+And of course, thank you very much. π

 Hey, J.!